December 16, 2021

 As a trading platform, Pipe doesn’t try to fit your business in a box.
 Instead, we make your revenue streams available to institutional investors looking for a diverse mix of revenue streams.
 That means Pipe can be a great fit for many businesses with recurring revenue, whether they’re SaaS, D2C, service businesses, or something else entirely.
 With Pipe, your access to growth capital is limited only by your recurring revenue and the health of your business.

+→ The takeaway?
 Pipe’s trading platform connects diverse recurring revenue businesses directly with growth capital.
 You don’t have to be a white-hot tech startup to get the funds you need to grow, when you need them.

 Cost of capital